tatsumoto-ren/tatsumoto-ren.github.io/blog/faq.md

 then the next time you make a card that has that word in it, you don't have to change it to kanji because it's not the **target word** anymore.

+Most words in Ankidrone Starter Pack are kanjified for this reason.

 ### If a word has more than one kanji spellings, which do I mine?

 Try putting each spelling in a search engine.